canonical/launchpad-manual/docs/user/explanation/working-with-code/git-hosting.rst

 What will be supported?
 -----------------------

-Launchpad's Bazaar support has grown many features over the years, and it will take some time to bring our Git support up to full parity with it.
 Here's an incomplete list of some of the features we expect to add:

 -  useful subscriptions (currently only attribute change notifications work, which are not usually very interesting in themselves)